The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-In figure~\ref{fig:C7_efficiency} we show the map of the average efficiency of each sensor.
+In figure~\ref{fig:C7_efficiency} the map of the average efficiency of each sensor is shown.
 Only a few sensors have an efficiency below 99\%.
-Efficiency on the v/N side is on average higher than the u/P side thanks to the higher SNR on this side.
+The efficiency on the v/N side is on average higher than the u/P side thanks to the higher \snrCL on this side.

 A few sensors have localized defects slightly worsening the efficiency, for example the v/N side of sensor 4.3.3, 6.5.2, 6.6.2, and 6.7.1, and the u/P side of sensor 6.6.4.
 The efficiency for those sensors is still above 98\%.
 Figure~\ref{fig:C7_efficiency} also shows a slight variation of the efficiency depending on the position of the sensors.
-This is most probably due to the fact that the position of the sensor is correlated with the incident angle of the track on the sensor, and therefore the charge released in the sensor and the SNR change with position.
+This is most probably due to the fact that the position of the sensor is correlated with the incident angle of the track on the sensor, and therefore the charge released in the sensor and the \snrCL change with position.
 Since the cluster reconstruction is independent of the sensor, the effect of clusterization may be slightly different depending on the position of the sensor.

 The average efficiency per layer is above 99.3\% for all layers, as listed in Table~\ref{tab:C7_efficiency}. {}